tc39/proposal-class-public-fields/README.md

 ##### Proposed Syntax

-Instance property declarations may either specify an initializer or not:
+Instance field declarations may either specify an initializer or not:

 ```javascript
 class ClassWithoutInits {